 For unpackaged foods, the costs of CoOL compliance are likely to be felt more at the level of stores and outlets, rather than in relation to SKUs.
-Industry sources have suggested a cost of \$540 per store per year, comprising mainly labour (half an hour a week on updating displays) but also some additional materials.
-This is multiplied by an estimate of the number of shops in New Zealand selling unpackaged food (8367) to arrive at a New Zealand estimate of \$4.5 million per year.
-A figure for Australia is pro rated in proportion to the relative size of food turnover.
+Industry sources have suggested a cost of \$540 (A\$497) per store per year, comprising mainly labour (half an hour a week on updating displays) but also some additional materials.
+This is multiplied by an estimate of the number of shops in New Zealand selling unpackaged food (8367) to arrive at a New Zealand estimate of NZ\$4.5 million (A\$4.1m) per year.
+A figure for Australia is pro rated in proportion to the relative size of food turnover (i.e. New Zealand cost times Australian turnover divided by New Zealand turnover, as appears at the bottom of Figure 4).